The "Wine & Cheese Rule" of Content Marketing

 So let's cut to the chase and discuss: Why Wine & Cheese?
 Why not Milk & Cookie or Tea & Scones?

 As we all know, wine ages well.
-The longer you keep it, the higher are the chances of having an expensive, vintage wine on your shelf, years later.
+The longer you keep it, the higher the chances of having an expensive, vintage wine on your shelf, years later.
 To me, it somehow compares to knowledge.
-Over the years, you gain better perspective and experience of things around you.
+Over the years, you gain a better perspective and experience of things around you.

 Knowledge and wine both age well.